netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ~~~

 If the server considers "acls", "acl", "aces" and "acl" to be
-versioned nodes, the server's response to the request above
+Versioned Nodes, the server's response to the request above
 might look like:

 ~~~ xml